Zaloog/kanban-python/README.md

 - *colorful and interactive*: kanban-python uses [rich] under the hood to process user input and display nice looking tables to the terminal.

+- *following the XDG convention*: kanban-python utilizes [platformdirs] `user_config_dir` to save the config file and `user_data_dir` for the board specific task files.
+After creating your first board, you can use `kanban configure` to show the current settings table.
+The config path in the table caption and the path for the task files can be found in the kanban_boards section.

 - *automated scanning of files for task creation*: kanban-python can scan files of defined types for specific patterns at start of line.
 Check [Automatic Task Creation](#automatic-task-creation) for more Infos.